 This year has been a very unusual year (and that’s an understatement), full of interesting oddities, new habits and obsessions, both in life and work.
 One surprising development in 2020 is the rapid growth of holiday home decorating, including an increased demand for real Christmas trees.
 Did you know that North Carolina is number two of the top six states producing real Christmas trees?
-And Western North Carolina is home to 99% of those trees!
+And Western North Carolina (WNC) is home to 99% of those trees!
 But there’s more.
-Keep reading to learn 7 interesting facts about Western NC Christmas trees.
+Keep reading to learn 7 interesting facts about NC Christmas trees.

 A Bit of Tree Trivia

 But first, a little tree trivia: Did you know that the first Christmas trees began with the Early Romans, who used evergreens to decorate for Saturnalia, a festival they celebrated in December?
 We’re also willing to bet you didn’t know that people used to hang their Christmas trees upside down from the ceiling (around the early 1900s it was the custom in Poland).
 And you might not know that the first person to hang lights on a tree was not Thomas Edison, but his associate, Edward Johnson.
 People originally decorated trees with candles, and Johnson thought it would be fun (and less of a fire hazard) to use electric lights.

 1. The “Perfect” Christmas Tree: The Fraser Fir